nicholasdille/container-slides/110_ecosystem/buildkit/rootless/overview.template.md

 Uses host networking by default or [slirp4netns](https://github.com/rootless-containers/slirp4netns) for isolation

-Docker rootless is experimental since Docker 19.03
+Docker rootless was experimental since Docker 19.03

-Docker rootless will be GA in Docker 20.10
+Docker rootless is GA since Docker 20.10 (December 8th 2020)

 ### Running in a rootless container